 From 1875, when it was discovered (Abbott 1933), to 1900, the year in which the taking of possibly the last specimens of the species is recorded, living and dead (stuffed) specimens were taken at a rate that was very high by comparison with the possible rate of reproduction of the species.
-It is highly probable that the local inhabitants participated in that process by working as harvesting assistants for the scientific collectors from North America who undertook expeditions during the 19th century (Abbott 1933).
+It is highly probable that the local inhabitants participated in that process by working as assistants for the scientific collectors from North America who undertook expeditions during the 19th century (Abbott 1933), with a primary interest in their skins.
 In 1897, six live individuals were taken from the island, having been caught by a fisherman who took them to San Diego, California, where they were kept in a cage with the intention of selling them.
 All of them died within a month.